renatoathaydes/wasmin-lang/README.md

 fun square a = mul a a;
 ```

-As you can see above, function application has the form `function arg1 arg2...`, but it's also possible to use
+As shown above, a function call has the form `function arg1 arg2...`, but it's also possible to use
-concatenative style, as we'll see.
+concatenative style, as we'll see later.

 Function types can be explicitly declared and have the form
 `fun name arg...: [argType...](returnType...)`.